-Europe's Beating Cancer Plan, EU4Health, Pharmaceutical Strategy for Europe, and the Cancer Mission Area are among the initiatives that hold great promise for children and adolescents with cancer.
+Europe's Beating Cancer Plan and the Cancer Mission Area are among the initiatives that hold great promise for children and adolescents with cancer.

 EU-level support is instrumental to ensure that their urgent needs are not overlooked and instead become an integral part of all relevant policies and programmes.